Do I lose copyright of my images by taking part in the ISPA competition?

 Should the captions be sent separately in a text file?

-No, the captions – in ENGLISH – must be inserted into the image metadata, along with the photographer’s name and surname.
+No, the captions – in English (obligatory) and Italian (optional) – must be inserted into the image metadata, along with the photographer’s name and surname.

 Can images be sent in TIFF?

-No. The images must be uploaded as JPEG files, with a resolution of: 72 dpi, 1,500 pixel on the longest side and high-quality compression
+No. The images must be uploaded as JPG files, with a resolution of: 72 dpi, 1,500 pixel on the longest side and high-quality compression

 Are posed images permitted?